-- require a screwdriver to open the battery compartment
+- require a screwdriver or tool to open the battery compartment

 - are secured with a child-resistant locking mechanism

 - require 2 independent and simultaneous movements to access the batteries.

 Button battery products should be robust enough to be dropped without breaking.

 Keep out of reach

 Store spare button batteries in a cupboard out of children’s reach and dispose of used button batteries immediately.

 Flat batteries can still be dangerous because they contain enough charge to generate an electrical current once ingested.